JulianaMicheal/My-Chatbot/README.md

 ## Live Site

-To view the food ordering chatbot App, Visit the chatbot site [Chatbot](https://my-chabot.onrender.com) on your device
+To view the food ordering chatbot App, Visit the chatbot site [My Chatbot](https://my-chabot.onrender.com) on your device